-Excessive Hair Shedding in Women
+23 Mar Excessive Hair Loss in Women

-Many women ask themselves, “What is the normal about of hair loss per day?”
+Many women ask themselves, “what is the normal about of hair loss per day?”
 Hair loss is an issue that many women face and deal with, and while excessive hair loss in women is not a widely-discussed topic, over thirty million women experience moderate to significant hair loss each year.
 But this begs the question, what causes excessive hair loss in women?
 In order to understand the complexities of hair loss in women, it is necessary to diagnose the type of hair loss, analyze possible causes for the hair loss, and then seek the correct treatment path to remediate the hair loss.
 Hair loss in women may not garner the same coverage as hair loss in men, but that does not make it less necessary to understand and treat accordingly.

 Diagnosing the Type of Hair Loss